Rhine Falls: Transport

-Public transport in Switzerland is famous for its density and its coordination between services (trains, busses and boats) due to the clock-face schedule.
+Public transport in Switzerland is famous for its density and its coordination between services (trains, buses and boats) due to the clock-face schedule.

 There are several train stations near the Rhine Falls.
-The closest ones, within walking distance, are on the northern side of the falls and on the southern banks of the river.
+The closest ones, within walking distance, are on the northern side of the waterfall and on the southern banks of the river.
 Both stations are serviced by S-Bahn trains only.
-The town of Neuhausen has two additional S-Bahn railway stations, and Neuhausen Badischer Bahnhof (Neuhausen Bad Bf), which are further away from the Rhine Falls.
+The town of Neuhausen has two additional S-Bahn railway stations, and Neuhausen Bad Bf, which are both further away from the Rhine Falls.